 Reviewed by Mike G

-These marvelous artifacts of early American new age music are the work of three Californian musicians who recorded in different permutations under the name Upper Astral.
+These marvellous artefacts of early American new age music are the work of three Californian musicians who recorded in different permutations under the name Upper Astral.
 The main players were multi-instrumentalists David Storrs and David Naegele, the latter also a classically trained pianist.
 Robert Slap, a prolific solo artist, was also briefly involved.

 Welcome to the Valley